JuliaDataScience/JuliaDataScience/contents/dataframes.md

 This works, but there is one thing that we need to change straight away.
 In this example, we defined the variables `name`, `grade_2020` and `df` in global scope.
 This means that these variables can be accessed and edited from anywhere.
-If we would continue writing the book like this, we would have a few hundred variables at the end of the book even though the data that we put into the variable `name` should only be accessed via `DataFrames`!
+If we would continue writing the book like this, we would have a few hundred variables at the end of the book even though the data that we put into the variable `name` should only be accessed via `DataFrame`!
 The variables `name` and `grade_2020` where never meant to be kept for long!
 Now, imagine that we would change the contents of `grade_2020` a few times in this book.
 Given only the book as PDF, it would be near impossible to figure out the contents of the variable by the end.